karlgrieshop/Bioinformatics_Onboarding/README.md

 ## HPC

 Ok, by now, you're familiar with the commandline to SSH into the HPC, navigate around, and set up your HPC SSH key.
-Let's do it.
+Let's do it (*requires VPN*).

 Go to your terminal and type: